suttonbryand/FindGroup/readme.md

 ## Find Group

-Find Group is a web application in which can join and find game parties.
+Find Group is a web application in which people can join and find game parties.